Mechanized Brigade "Pinerolo": Recent history

 The following years brought additional changes: In March 2001 the 131st Self-propelled Field Artillery Regiment "Centauro" was renamed 21st Self-propelled Field Artillery Regiment "Trieste", which had transferred from the Airmobile Brigade "Friuli".
 On 5 November 2001 the 82nd Infantry Regiment "Torino" from the 132nd Armored Brigade "Ariete" moved to Barletta and joined the "Pinerolo".
 During the same year the 11th Engineer Regiment moved from Motta di Livenza in the north of Italy to Foggia and joined the Pinerolo, while the 133rd Tank Regiment was disbanded.

-Current organization
+Organization

 On 1 January 2011 the 31st Tank Regiment moved to Lecce and joined to the Cavalry School.
 Subsequently, the brigade was renamed Mechanized Brigade "Pinerolo" on 1 October 2011.
 In 2013 the brigade received the Logistic Regiment "Pinerolo" and on 28 February 2017 the 31st Tank Regiment returned to the "Pinerolo".
 On 10 January 2020 the 31st Tank Regiment was reorganized as Regiment "Cavalleggeri di Lodi" (15th).

-As of 4 October 2022 the brigade is organized as follows:
+As of July 2025 the brigade is organized as follows: